mkazhdan/ExteriorPoissonRecon/README.md

 <dd>
 This string specifies the type of geometry the points should be sampled from.
 Supported types include:
 <UL>
+For points sampled from 3D curves:
 <LI><code>line_segment</code>: Points lie on a (straight) line segment
 <LI><code>circle</code>: Points lie on a circle
 <LI><code>link</code>: Points lie on two interlocking circles
 <LI><code>spiral:&lt;r&gt;</code>: Points lie on a spiral with <code>r</code> rotations
 <LI><code>torus_knot:&lt;p&gt;:&lt;q&gt;</code>: Points lie on a (<code>p</code>,<code>q</code>) torus-knot
 <LI><code>borromean_rings</code>: Points lie on interlocking Borromean rings
+For points sampled from 4D surfaces:
 <LI><code>clifford_torus</code>: Points lie on the Clifford torus
 <LI><code>hopf_torus:&lt;n&gt;:&lt;a&gt;</code>: Points lie on the Hopf torus with <code>n</code> nodes and amplitude <code>a</code>.<BR>
 Reasonable values for amplitude are in the range [0.1,0.5].